 Affordable Connectivity Program

 The Affordable Connectivity Program is a new long-term, $14 billion program created by Congress.
-It is replacing the Emergency Broadband Benefit Program.
-The new eligibility requirements and benefits are listed below.
-You can also find the two-step process for applying for the program:
+It replaces the Emergency Broadband Benefit Program.

 This Federal Communications Commission (FCC) program provides a discount on monthly broadband (high-speed internet) bills for qualifying low-income households.
-The nation’s 20 leading service providers have also joined in to make high-speed, high-quality internet plans available for no more than $30/month, impacting more than 80% of the country’s population.
+The nation’s 20 leading service providers have also joined in to make discounts on high-speed, high-quality internet plans available, impacting more than 80% of the country’s population.
 The benefits of this program include:

 - Up to $30 a month discount on internet service;